SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/install-onsite.md

 ![x][img5]

 > [!NOTE]
-> To change the URL that is sent out in this email, changes has to be done in *web.config* for NetServer under:
+> To change the URL that is sent out in this email, changes have to be done in *web.config* for NetServer under:

 ```xml
 <SoFormsAuthentication>